Zimmt/skeleton-generation/README.md

 The generator works with relative file paths, so the .jar file has to be executed inside the folder.

 For the first run you don't need to do anything but click the "start generator" button.
-Then a file named `skeleton0.obj`should be generated in the `executable_skeleton_generator` folder.
+Then a file named `skeleton0.obj`should be generated in the `executable_skeleton_generation` folder.
 You can view this file with a 3D editor of your choice or by clicking the "choose skeleton" button next to "show skeleton".